HenrrySalinasJala/simple-k6-test-automation-framework/README.md

 ```

 Any threshold violations will cause k6 to return a non-zero exit code, which also causes the CI workflow to fail.

+## Next steps

+- This is the basic, simple k6 automation framework.
+- Webpack and additional libraries would be needed to extend capabilities.
+- Report robustness would also need additional changes.
+- Integration with Grafana for cloud monitoring would also be needed eventually.

+The framework itself is the foundation for a scalable performance framework.